Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - Do _not_ adopt the "If it ain’t broke, don’t fix it" strategy​
   - This strategy implies that you do not update unless you *have to*.
 You stay with the current version of the third-party library until you notice something wrong in your application, no matter how often the vendor publishes an update. ​
   - Whilst easier in the short term, with this strategy you will end up with a system that depends on outdated and unmaintained libraries, where you cannot use some other libraries since they require a newer version of that library which you cannot upgrade and at some point.
 You may lose the ability to fix some issues at all.​
-- only when a new version breaks the behavior of the application, postponing may be warranted.
+- Only when a new version breaks the behavior of the application, postponing may be warranted.